MikalMirkas/d2-writeups/_posts/2022-03-05-vow-of-the-disciple.md

 - Collective Obligation, unknown drop chance (presumably <5% at base)

 The glyph secret chest grants the following:
-- Random raid weapon with Deepsight Resonance
+- Random VotD raid weapon with Deepsight Resonance with priority towards weapons that do not have their patterns completed

 ---